lucmartens/sa-leader-key/README.md

 # sa-leader-key

-Prevent dispatching commands bound to a subsequence of keybindings starting with &lt;leader&gt;.
+Atom plugin to prevent dispatching commands bound to a subsequence of keybindings starting with &lt;leader&gt;.

 ## Motivation